About Us | Chapters | Advertising | Join

-It is important to remember that, the information which is available to a therapist regarding their client, is related to the therapist’s investment of time, energy and skill in collecting such information.
-In other words: Did the therapist conduct an assessment of their client in accord with the relevant standard of care?
-A therapist may not be aware of facts from which he could reasonably conclude that their client was at risk of harming themselves, if they failed to exercise the reasonable degree of skill, knowledge and care that would ordinarily be exercised by other therapists, when conducting an assessment of the client.23 Ultimately, whether the therapist was, or was not, reasonably competent in conducting an assessment of their client depends on the facts and circumstances involved.
+It is important to remember that the client information available to a therapist is related to the time, energy, and skill they invest in collecting it.
+In other words, did the therapist assess their client in accord with the relevant standard of care?
+A therapist may not be aware of facts from which they could reasonably conclude that their client was at risk of self-harm if they failed to exercise the reasonable degree of skill, knowledge, and care that would ordinarily be exercised by other therapists when conducting an assessment of a client.23 Ultimately, whether the therapist was reasonably competent in conducting an assessment of their client depends on the facts and circumstances involved.

-There is no list of questions which will be appropriate for all clients.
+No list of questions is appropriate for all clients.
 One client may be relatively forthcoming when asked about their ideation.
-Another client may minimize their prior history of depression but have a history of psychiatric hospitalization, wherein, documentation may exist which could prove to be enlightening to the therapist, if they elected to request such records.
-Alternately, a consultation with a client’s psychiatrist may provide the therapist (or the psychiatrist) with valuable diagnostic information, etc.
+Another client may minimize their history of depression but have a record of psychiatric hospitalization that could prove enlightening to the therapist if they request the documentation.
+Alternatively, a consultation with a client’s psychiatrist may provide the therapist (and the psychiatrist) with valuable diagnostic information.

 Identifying and Responding to Risk Factors for Suicide

-There are numerous articles in the literature which discuss the topic of risk-management in clinical practice with suicidal clients.24 The terms: “risk management,” in this context, refers to a therapist’s efforts to identify the risk factors for suicide which may be present in a given case, and their efforts to prevent the client from harming themselves.25 Such efforts may include, but are not limited to: facilitating the client’s hospitalization; consulting with their psychiatrist; increasing the intensity of the client’s treatment; asking the client to sign a no-self-harm agreement; attempting to increase the degree of social support available to the client; involving a family member or friend in the treatment plan, etc. However, no therapist is able to predict, with certainty, what their client will do in the future, nor can they control the actions of their client.
-The preventive measures which a therapist employs when working with a particular client, depends on the needs of the client, the surrounding circumstances, and any information which may be available to the therapist regarding the client.
+There are numerous articles in the literature that discuss the topic of risk management in clinical practice with suicidal clients.24 In this context, the term “risk management” refers to a therapist’s efforts to identify the risk factors for suicide that may be present and to prevent the client from self-harming.25 Such efforts may include but are not limited to: facilitating the client’s hospitalization, consulting with their psychiatrist, increasing the intensity of the client’s treatment, asking the client to sign a no-self-harm agreement, attempting to increase the degree of social support available to the client, and involving a family member or friend in the treatment plan, etc. However, no therapist can predict with certainty what their client will do or control the client’s actions.
+The preventive measures a therapist employs depend on the needs of the client, the surrounding circumstances, and the information available about the client.

 The Use of No-Suicide Contracts

-The use of no-suicide contracts by clinicians working with high-risk clients is common practice in both in-patient and outpatient settings.36 The phrase “no-suicide contract” is somewhat inapt, as this device is intended to serve as a therapeutic tool rather than an enforceable legal contract.
-Also referred to as a “no-self harm” agreement, a no-suicide contract is an agreement between the clinician and their client, wherein the client agrees not to harm themselves, and to seek help from the therapist or other identified person, when the client experiences suicidal urges.
+It’s common practice in both inpatient and outpatient settings for clinicians working with high-risk clients to use no-suicide contracts.33 The phrase “no-suicide contract” is somewhat inapt, as this device is intended to serve as a therapeutic tool rather than an enforceable legal contract.
+Also referred to as a “no-selfharm agreement,” a no-suicide contract is an agreement between the clinician and their client wherein the client agrees to avoid selfharm and to seek help from the therapist or other identified person when they experience suicidal urges.34

-No-suicide contracts should not be reliedupon by themselves as a sufficient preventive measure, and a therapist should exercise their clinical judgment as to when, and if, a no–suicide contract is of value in a particular case.
-Yet, in spite of its shortcomings, a “no self-harm or “no-suicide” agreement may have some clinical utility as part of a therapeutic plan.
-When used cautiously, depending on the circumstances and the client’s needs, the possible benefits of a no-suicide agreement include: 37
+Therapists should never rely upon a nosuicide contract as a sufficient preventive measure by itself, and they should exercise their clinical judgment as to whether a nosuicide contract is of value in a particular case.
+Despite its shortcomings, a no-self-harm or no-suicide agreement may have some clinical utility as part of a therapeutic plan.
+When used cautiously depending on the client’s circumstances and needs, its possible benefits include:

 Communicating With Others: Relevant Exceptions to Confidentiality

-When dealing with a client who is a danger to themselves, a therapist may determine that it would be helpful or even necessary, for the therapist to communicate with a third-party in order to provide appropriate treatment for the client.
-For example, the therapist may wish to speak to the client’s physician, family member, spouse, etc., because the therapist believes that such communication will yield critical information, or, that it is necessary in order to prevent the client from harming himself.
-In another example, a therapist may determine that calling the police is an urgent necessity in order to prevent the client (or some other person) from being seriously harmed.
-In such circumstances, a therapist is permitted to disclose confidential information about their client, pursuant to the following sections of the California Civil Code:38
+When dealing with a client who is a danger to themselves, the therapist may determine that to provide appropriate treatment it would be helpful or even necessary to communicate with a third party.
+For example, the therapist may wish to speak to the client’s physician, family member, or spouse because they believe that it will yield critical information or that it’s necessary to prevent the client from harming themself.
+In another example, the therapist may determine that calling the police is an urgent necessity to prevent the client (or some other person) from being seriously harmed.
+In such circumstances, the therapist is permitted to disclose confidential information about their client, pursuant to the following sections of the California Civil Code:35

 The Bottom Line: Preparation is Key

-Not all therapists want to work with a suicidal client, or are competent to provide ongoing therapy to a suicidal client.
-But, in light of the frequency of suicide, especially among particular age-groups such as adolescents and young adults, it is important for every therapist to have sufficient competency in the assessment of suicide risk, so that the therapist can exercise reasonable care under the circumstances to prevent the suicide from occurring.
+Not all therapists want to work with a suicidal client or are competent to provide ongoing therapy to one.
+But in light of the frequency of suicide, especially among adolescents and young adults, it’s important for every therapist to have sufficient competency in the assessment of suicide risk so that they can exercise reasonable care under the circumstances to prevent the suicide from occurring.
 As stated earlier, it is reasonable for a therapist to experience some degree of trepidation about working with a client who is suicidal.
-If, upon self-reflection, a therapist finds that they are more than a little anxious about this topic, it may be the appropriate time for them to seek-out additional training, or to explore the possibility of having consultation from a colleague who is well-trained in assessing and treating suicidal clients.
-Finally, it is suggested that every therapist take the time to become aware of the relevant treatment resources in their community, such as intensive treatment programs, as well as psychiatrists who would be available to evaluate a client, or to facilitate the hospitalization of a client if need be.
-It may also prove to be very helpful for a therapist to determine whether there are other therapists in the area who would be willing to accept the referral of a suicidal client, if necessary.
+If upon reflection a therapist finds that they are more than a little anxious, it may be appropriate to seek out additional training or to explore the possibility of consultation with a colleague who is well trained in assessing and treating suicidal clients.
+Finally, every therapist should take the time to become aware of the relevant treatment resources in their community, such as intensive treatment programs, as well as the psychiatrists available to evaluate a client or facilitate hospitalization if need be.
+It may also be helpful for a therapist to determine the other therapists in the area willing to accept the referral of a suicidal client, if necessary.

 Michael Griffin, JD, LCSW, is a staff attorney at CAMFT.
 Michael is available to answer member calls regarding legal, ethical, and licensure issues.

-1 For example: In 2015, 17% of U.S. high school students reported that they had seriously considered attempting suicide during the 12 months preceding the survey; 8% of students reported that they had actually attempted suicide one or more times during the same period.
-Center for Disease Control, “Suicide Facts at a Glance,” available on the Internet at: www.cdc.gov/violenceprevention/pdf/ suicide-datasheet-a.pdf
+1 For example, in 2009, 13.8 percent% of U.S. high school students reported that they had seriously considered attempting suicide during the 12 months preceding the survey, and 6.3 percent of students reported that they had in fact attempted suicide one or more times during the same period.
+Among 15-to-24-year-olds, suicide accounts for 12.2 percent of all deaths annually.
+Centers for Disease Control and Prevention, “Suicide Facts at a Glance,” available on the Internet at http:://www.cdc. gov/violenceprevention/pdf/Suicide_DataSheet-a.pdf.

-3 A therapist is not expected to be able to predict, with certainty, whether his client will complete suicide.
-This issue is further discussed in the section of this article entitled, “Identifying and responding to risk factors for suicide.”
-There are numerous publications which address this issue, many of which are accessible via the EBSCO database, in the Psychology and Behavioral Sciences Collection.
+3 A therapist is not expected to be able to predict with certainty whether his client will attempt or complete suicide.
+This issue is further discussed in the section of this article entitled “Identifying and Responding to Risk Factors for Suicide.”
+Numerous publications address this issue, many of which are accessible via the EBSCO database, in the Psychology and Behavioral Sciences Collection.
 The EBSCO database is accessible to CAMFT members via the members-only section of the CAMFT website at www.camft.org.
 Use of the EBSCO database is a benefit of membership in CAMFT.

 5 Bellah v.
 Greenson, Id.

-6 The argument of the parent’s on this issue was premised on their belief that they could have prevented their daughter’s death, had they been informed of the fact that she was associating with heroin addicts during the time that she was in treatment.
+6 The parents’ argument was premised on their belief that they could have prevented their daughter’s death had they been informed that she was associating with heroin addicts during the time that she was in treatment.

 10 A malpractice lawsuit against a health care provider is a lawsuit for negligence.